semaphoreci/docs/next-gen-pipeline-guide.md

 leaves Performance tests to run in parallel since they consume much more time than any other testing block.

-Smoke tests are run as first to avoid uneccessary extra cost in case our basic functionality doesn't work.
-In case they pass our pipeline with progress by running other types of tests.
+Smoke tests are run as first to avoid running further blocks in case our basic functionality doesn't work.
+With this order of exection, you avoid extra cost for your organization.
+Once Smoke tests pass our pipeline progresses by running other types of tests.

-The following snippets show definition of `dependencies` property for each of our block for testing:
+The following snippets focus on definitions of `dependencies` property for each of our blocks for testing:

 ```
   - name: "Long perf tests"